eProsima/Integration-Service-docs/docs/getting_started.rst

 You can now run an *eProsima Integration-Service* instance it in order to bring an arbitrary number of middlewares into the *DDS* world.

-The workflow is dependent on the specific systems involved, given that each is communicated with *eProsima Integration-Service* via a dedicated **System-Handle**.
+The workflow is dependent on the specific middlewares involved in the desired communication, given that each is integrated into *eProsima Integration-Service* via a dedicated **System-Handle**.

 First of all, you will have to clone the repositories of the **System-Handles** that your use-case requires into your :code:`is-workspace`.
-To find the **System-Handles** supported to date, refer to the :ref:`Related Links <related links>` section of this documentation.
+To know which are the **System-Handles** supported to date, refer to the :ref:`Related Links <related links>` section of this documentation.

 Once all the necessary packages have been cloned, you need to build them.
 To do so, run: